v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader2-getmethodbyversionpreremap-method.md

 ## <a name="parameters"></a>Parametry
  `token`
- [in] Metoda token metadanych.
+ [in] The method metadata token.

  `version`
- [in] Wersja metody.
+ [in] The method version.

  `pRetVal`
- [out] Wskaźnik do zwracanego [isymunmanagedmethod —](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) interfejsu.
+ [out] A pointer to the returned [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) interface.

 ## <a name="return-value"></a>Wartość zwracana
- S_OK, jeśli metoda się powiedzie; w przeciwnym razie E_FAIL lub innego kodu błędu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Wymagania
- **Nagłówek:** CorSym.idl.
+ **Header:** CorSym.idl.
 CorSym.h

 ## <a name="see-also"></a>Zobacz także